judovana/WorstCrossWords/README.md

 Each word can be described to you by image or explanmation:
 ```
 I[a-z] to show next image (from all) for given word
+Y[a-z] to show next image (from all) for given word in ASCII-ART
 T[a-z] to show next hint (from all) for given word
 G[a-z] to show next hint (from all) for given word in external window
 Inumber[a-z] to show Nth image (from all) for given word
+Ynumber[a-z] to show Nth image (from all) for given word in ASCII-ART
 Tnumber[a-z] to show Nth hint (from all) for given word
 Gnumber[a-z] to show Nth hint (from all) for given word in external window
 II[a-z] to show all images for given word
+YY[a-z] to show all images for given word in ASCII-ART
 TT[a-z] to show all texts for given word
 GG[a-z] to show all texts for given word in external window
 ```